QFT without infinities and hierarchy problem: Conclusions

 \subsection{Origin of scales}

-Though the problem of the {\em quantum stability} of the Higgs mass and cosmological constant can be resolved by finite QFT, the question about the {\em origin} of widely separated scales in Nature (such as vacuum energy, Fermi, GUT or Planck scale) remains\footnote{Another common formulation of the hierarchy problem concerns the fine-tuning necessary to generate a small Higgs mass from new UV physics (for example, a theory of grand unification).
-This is again a question about the origin of a large hierarchy in scales, not about its quantum stability.}.
-Refs. \cite{Weinberg:1978ym,Shaposhnikov:2018xkv,Shaposhnikov:2020geh,Shaposhnikov:2009pv,Shaposhnikov:2018jag,Oda:2018zth,Haruna:2019zeu} explore some ideas in this direction.
+Though the problem of the {\em quantum stability} of the Higgs mass and cosmological constant can be resolved by finite QFT, the question about the {\em origin} of widely separated scales in Nature (such as vacuum energy, Fermi, GUT or Planck scale) remains.
+Refs. \cite{Weinberg:1978ym,Shaposhnikov:2018xkv,Shaposhnikov:2020geh,Shaposhnikov:2009pv,Shaposhnikov:2018jag,Oda:2018zth,Haruna:2019zeu} explore some ideas in this direction, see also below.